 Sedona has become a gathering place for traditional and contemporary arts.
 The local arts are important part of Sedona’s culture and the Tlaquepague Arts and Crafts Village is a great place to get a taste of the local culture where you can experience colorful shops, art galleries, cafes and restaurants with outdoor seating.

 Another highlight and must see is the spectacular Chapel of the Holy Cross.
 It is an extraordinary wedge of concrete that’s been sliced into the red rocks and the scenery is breathtaking in all directions.
 While it is Catholic in faith, it is a work of art and has universal appeal for contemplation and prayer.

 Be sure to check out the large number of hikes to experience.
-As one of the most scenic areas of AZ, it is one of the best destinations for casual hikers looking to spend a few hours walking along the red rocks or through dramatic canyons.
+As one of the most scenic areas of AZ, it is one of the best destinations in Arizona for casual hikers looking to spend a few hours walking along the red rocks or through dramatic canyons.
 From beginner hikes to advanced trails, you will experience plenty of hiking through some dramatic scenery.

 If you would like an alternative way and a special experience to see a large volume of attractions, Jeep Tours are popular and provide an easy way to get out into the landscape and explore many interesting sites with off-road tours that wind through the scenery.